Tunnel of Eupalinos: Rediscovery and excavation

 Scholars began searching for the tunnel in the 19th century, inspired by the reference to it in Herodotus.
 The French archaeologist, Victor Guérin identified the spring that feeds the aqueduct in 1853 and the beginnings of the channel.
 In 1882, work began on clearing the tunnel with the goal of bringing it back into use.
 This proved too difficult and the effort was called off, but it allowed Ernst Fabricius to investigate the tunnel on behalf of the German Archaeological Institute.
 He published the results in 1884 as "Die Wasserleitung des Eupalinos."
-Full excavations of the tunnel were carried out by Ulf Jantzen from 1971–1973, who finally cleared the full length of the tunnel, which had become filled with silt.
+Full excavations of the tunnel were carried out by Ulf Jantzen from 1971 to 1973, who finally cleared the full length of the tunnel, which had become filled with silt.
 A full survey of the tunnel with detailed geodetic measurements was carried out by Hermann J. Kienast.
 Portions of the tunnel are open to the public.